The Food Security Learning Center offers quick and easy access to hundreds of

 to hunger and poverty.

-Since 1985, the Harry Chapin Self-Reliance Awards have recognized and championed innovative US-based grassroots organizations working to transform their communities through healthy food access and social and economic justice.
+The Harry Chapin Self-Reliance Awards recognized and championed innovative U.S.-based grassroots organizations working to transform their communities through healthy food access and social and economic justice.

 2013 Harry Chapin Self-Reliance Award Winners: